 - Phuket (HKT)

-Hot Tip: If you fly on one-way itineraries between the U.S. and Vietnam using Aeroplan miles, you can add a stopover or open-jaw for just 5,000 miles!
+Hot Tip: If you fly on one-way itineraries between the U.S. and Vietnam using Aeroplan points, you can add a stopover or open-jaw for just 5,000 miles!

 Here are some great example routes you can take:

-- Newark (EWR) – Hong Kong (HKG) – Ho Chi Minh City (SGN) one-way in United Polaris class and Cathay Pacific business class for 85,000 Aeroplan miles + ~$20 in taxes and fees
+- Newark (EWR) – Hong Kong (HKG) – Ho Chi Minh City (SGN) one-way in United Polaris class and Cathay Pacific business class for 85,000 Aeroplan points + ~$20 in taxes and fees

 Air Canada Aeroplan presents an option for travelers to book Star Alliance flights at a great price without having to book round-trip flights as required when using ANA miles.
 Other highlights of this method include low taxes and fees and the stopover allowance for another 5,000 miles.